 too much to be simple.

-I’m very old school.
+FN: I’m very old school.
 It’s funny because nothing shocks me; violence does, but nothing I see socially does.
 I love the tradition of establishment but I also love the new and look to the future.
-Breaking boundaries is important but you need balance to move forward.
+Breaking boundaries are important but you need balance to move forward.
 Equilibrium!